Kick-H/FETMOD/README.md

 - `examples/quickstart.py` fetches silicon from the Materials Project and runs the lattice/elastic/phonon portions of the workflow, and also shows how to bypass MP fetching by supplying a local ASE structure.
+- `examples/gaa_structure_generator.py` now delegates to the packaged `semicon_workflow.gaa_structure` utilities so you can generate GAAFET/FinFET structures from the library or via the CLI.

 Run them with your NEP path and MP API key set in the environment: